6-Week Crafting Club Plan (Ages 5–10)

 Quick sharing circle at the end.

-Goal: Work with natural materials and observe patterns
+Goal: Work with different materials, observe patterns and displays

 Activity: